Unthrottled/ultra-marathon/content/thestrugglebus/a_greatestchallenge.md

 Winter is their favorite season, automatically tells me their hobbies are not all-season, winter based, or they like staying warm indoors. _The cold season can spare me the pleasure of its company._ `/rant`

-Anyways, the point that I am trying to get at, is that I had to wake up early for this to happen.
-I would get up at 4:30 and be out the door by 5:00 to hit the roads.
-I would continue to keep this habit well beyond when I switch athletic goals.
-My normal habit now is, wake up at 4:00, start working on my free-time project, stop at 6:00.
+Anyways, the point that I am trying to get at, is that I had to wake up early in order to ride safely.
+Waking up at 4:30 and heading out the door by 5:00 to hit the roads.
+This habit of rising early would continue even after my athletic goals changed.
+My normal routine now is, wake up at 4:00, start working on my free-time project, stop at 6:00.
 Get myself around and be done working out around 7:30.
 After that, it would be off to work from 8:00 to 16:00.
-After completing work for the day, I would eat, meditate, and walk before 17:00.
+After completing work for the day, there was time to eat, meditate, and walk before 17:00.
 From 17:00 to 19:00 I would then continue my other free-time project.
-Once 19:00 rolls around, I needed to prep my meals for the next day, shower, eat, and try to get to sleep.
+Once 19:00 rolls around, I needed to prep my meals for the next day, shower, eat, and then try to get to sleep.

-That was my routine for the longest time, and I was wondering why I was having such a hard time getting to sleep.
-I would look at my schedule, and think that I have an entire hour to wind down, so why am I having issues?
+That was my routine for the longest time, and began to wonder why I was having such a hard time getting to sleep.
+I would look at my schedule, and see there is an entire hour to wind down, so why am I having issues?

-It evolved to the point, where I was also having trouble sleeping on the weekends as well.
-The entire time I knew that I had a problem, but I did not do anything about it.
-I knew that sleep was important, however I was neglecting it, getting 6-7 hours worth of sleep a night.
+This evolved to the point, where finding sleep on the weekends was difficult as well.
+The entire time I knew that there was a large underlying problem, but did not do anything about it.
+I was being neglectful and getting 6-7 hours worth of sleep a night.

 # Lying to myself

 You and I both know this fact very well, "Sleep is important."
 We both might know this fact, but I did not _understand_ the significance of it.
 Voluntary comatose is crucial for peak performance.
-Even after reading these books on human
+Even after reading these all these books on human performance:
-performance:

 <details>